-While our current open innovation models focus on diseases of the developing world, we are also exploring ways to extend these models to solve other significant health challenges where the traditional business model is inadequate, including anti-microbial resistance and non-communicable diseases such as Alzheimer's disease.
+While our current open innovation models focus on diseases of the developing world, we are also exploring ways to extend these models to solve other significant health challenges where the traditional business available, despite their positively differentiated profiles.
+For example, in the USA we launched Tafinlar, our BRAF inhibitor, last year with a price around 30% lower than an existing BRAF inhibitor.